gcat432/go-exercism/README.md

-# go-exercism
+# The Go exercism.io's course
-Solutions to the exercises in Go from the website exercism.io
+Personal solutions to the Go exercises from the from the website exercism.io.